Digital Marketing Megatrends 2017

 First of all, I thought it would make sense to define what a search engine is, as the EU managed to mess this up quite monumentally.
-The most realistic definition I found was from Webopedia - who state...
+The most realistic definition for me is from Webopedia - who state...

 "Search engines are programs that search documents for specified keywords and returns a list of the documents where the keywords were found.
 A search engine is really a general class of programs, however, the term is often used to specifically describe systems like Google, Bing and Yahoo!
 Search that enables users to search for documents on the World Wide Web."

-According to Net Market Share (as of March 2016) the share percentage, in terms of the use of Search Engines heavily favours Google, with over a 67.78%.
+According to Net Market Share (as of April 2017) the global marketing share percentage, in terms of the use of Search Engines heavily favours Google, with over 77%.
 This again reinforces that fact that Google are the market leaders, however it also highlights that the "Others" such as Yahoo, Bing and Baidu etc still hold a large audience and it would be silly to simply ignore them.
+It's interesting to note that Google's large market share is still on the increase.
+Last year we saw a 67% market share for Google, so Google has taken another 10% of the market from its rivals in just the past 12 months.

 The number of people using internet search engines is increasing year on year and is almost unfathomable.
 At...